BOBrown/3DTrans/README.md

 # 3DTrans: An Open-source Codebase for Continuous Learning towards Autonomous Driving Task

-`3DTrans` includes **Transfer Learning Techniques** and **Scablable Pre-training Techniques** for tackling the continuous learning issue on autonomous driving as follows.
+`3DTrans` includes **Transfer Learning Techniques** and **Scalable Pre-training Techniques** for tackling the continuous learning issue on autonomous driving as follows.
 1) We implement the **Transfer Learning Techniques** consisting of **four** functions:
 * Unsupervised Domain Adaptation (UDA) for 3D Point Clouds
 * Active Domain Adaptation (ADA) for 3D Point Clouds